rumca-js/pi-wifi-access-point/README.md

  - If wifi is not visible on you client device, then your hostapd might be incorrectly configured
  - If wifi is not visible on you client device, then your client migh not be supported that Wifi standard version
  - If you can connect to Wifi, but 'Obtaining IP address' is still visible on the client, or the client cannot receive ip number, then most likely dhcpd is incorrectly configured
+ - If you cannot create files, then it has something to do with SMB config/proviliges